L-iet/pylogic/journal.md

 For now, I started writing some axioms of real numbers before running into the sympy issue.

 Also need to fix a type issue with the `and_` overrides; issue seen in `main.py`.

+# Sunday May 05, 2024, 3:03pm PT
+Began session at least 1hr ago.
+I added a printing directory with `latex_printer` and `str_printer` to print expressions in order-preserving manner.